 The solution does require the NGSO satellite constellation (including the associated Ground Stations) to implement the distributed gNB concept, but this implementation is out-of-scope of 3GPP.

-Editor's note: Due to the potentially extra delay caused by ISL signalling, there may be a need for a new RAT (sub)type; the need and usage of the new RAT (sub)types is FFS.
+Delays introduced by the ISLs do not impact the selected class of new RAT type introduced in Solution#2 of this TR.

 6.9.3 Impacts on existing nodes and functionality

 This solution does not impact existing 3GPP nodes and functionality.

-The RAN aspects of this solution are described in TR 38.281 [7] as follows:
+The general RAN aspects applicable to this solution are described in TR 38.821 [7] as follows:

 - Doppler compensation is described in clause 6;